top of page

 Specially marked recycling bins are strategically placed throughout our labs and common areas.
 Once filled, these bins are sent to a dedicated recycling facility where the PPE is sterilized, processed, and repurposed into new plastic products.
 Currently we partner with Appleton Woods to recycle non-contaminated gloves and masks, as well as any other plastic items that are not usually recyclable, provided they are non-hazardous within the department.

 Saroj Saurya visited the My Group recycling facility in Hull to gain a deep understanding of how lab plastic, especially gloves, is recycled.
 The trip was arranged by Appleton Woods representative Luke Housley on 14th September 2023.
 Representative from the University of Cambridge, Gaynor Smith, was also present.
 The plastic is first shredded, then transformed into pellets and finally into powder form.
 These pellets are then sandwiched between layers of powder on a hot plate to create plastic ply.
 This material is subsequently used to manufacture benches, planters, bookshelves, and more.
-The knowledge gained will be used to further recycle un-recyclable lab plastics, such as types 4, 7, and those without any numbers, at the Dunn School.
+The knowledge gained is further used to recycle un-recyclable lab plastics, such as types 4, 7, and those without any numbers, at the Dunn School.
 Watch Youtube video to see what happens to our recycled gloves, masks and other lab plastic at the recycling centres.

 bottom of page